Rollo: Biography

 Dudo's chronicle about Rollo seizing Rouen in 876 is supported by the contemporary chronicler Flodoard, who records that Robert of the Breton March waged a campaign against the Vikings, nearly levelling Rouen and other settlements.
-Eventually he conceded "certain coastal provinces" to them.
+Eventually, he conceded "certain coastal provinces" to them.
+Although, scholars have debated this and have said that Rollo did not even arrive in West Francia until after the year 876, making this timeline given in Dudo wrong.

-According to Dudo, Rollo struck up a friendship in England with a king called Alstem.
-This has puzzled many historians, but recently the puzzle has been resolved by recognition that this refers to Guthrum, the Danish leader whom Alfred the Great baptised with the baptismal name Athelstan, and then recognised as king of the East Angles in 880.
+According to Dudo, Rollo struck up a friendship in England with a king called “Alstem”.
+This has puzzled many historians, but recently this person has been identified as Guthrum, the Danish leader whom Alfred the Great baptised with the name “Athelstan”, and was recognised as King of the East Angles in 880.

-Dudo recorded that when Rollo controlled Bayeux by force, he carried off with him the beautiful Popa or Poppa, a daughter of Berenger, Count of Rennes.
-He married her and she gave birth to his son and heir, William Longsword.
-Her parentage is uncertain and may have been invented after the fact to legitimize her son's lineage, as many of the fantastic genealogical claims made by Dudo were.
-She may have come from any country with which the Norse had contact, as Dudo is a highly unreliable source who may have written his chronicle primarily as a didactic text to teach courtly values.
+Dudo recorded that when Rollo controlled Bayeux by force, he carried off the beautiful Popa or Poppa, a daughter of Berenger, Count of Rennes.
+He married her, and she bore his son and heir, William Longsword.
+Her parentage is uncertain, and may have been invented after the fact to legitimize her son's lineage, as many of the fantastic genealogical claims made by Dudo were.
+She may have come from any country with which the Norse had contact, as Dudo is a highly unreliable source who may have written his chronicle primarily as a didactic tool to teach courtly values.

 There are few contemporary mentions of Rollo.
 In 911, Robert I of France, brother of Odo, again defeated another band of Viking warriors in Chartres with his well-trained horsemen.
 This victory paved the way for Rollo's baptism and settlement in Normandy.
 In return for formal recognition of the lands he possessed, Rollo agreed to be baptised and assisted the king in defending the realm.
-As was the custom, Rollo took the baptismal name Robert, after his godfather Robert I.
+As was custom, Rollo took the baptismal name “Robert”, after his godfather, Robert I.

-The seal of the agreement was to be a marriage between Rollo and Gisela, daughter of Charles.
-Gisla might have been a legitimate daughter of Charles.
+The seal of the agreement was to be a marriage between Rollo and Gisela, daughter of Charles, possibly her legitimate father.
 Since Charles first married in 907, that would mean that Gisela was at most 5 years old at the time of the treaty of 911 which offered her in marriage.
 It has therefore been speculated that she could have been an illegitimate daughter.
-However a diplomatic child betrothal need not be doubted.
+However, a diplomatic child betrothal need not be doubted.

 The earliest record of Rollo is from 918, in a charter of Charles III to an abbey, which referred to an earlier grant to "the Normans of the Seine", namely "Rollo and his associates" for "the protection of the kingdom".
 Dudo retrospectively stated that this pact took place in 911 at Saint-Clair-sur-Epte.